-Conventional wind turbines are often a preferred solutions when creating new power plants due their low cost of energy and low environmental impact.
-Using kites as a mean of capturing wind energy has the potential to significantly reduce the cost of energy, not just compared to other renewable sources.
+Conventional wind turbines are often a preferred solution when creating new power plants due their low cost of energy and low environmental impact.
+Using kites as a means of capturing wind energy has the potential to significantly reduce the cost of energy, not just compared to other renewable sources.

 The amount of energy that you can extract from the wind is broadly proportional to the swept area (the area that e.g. the wings of a wind turbine cover as they rotate).
 Using a large kite tethered to the ground you can cover the same swept area as the wings of a traditional wind turbine using a significantly lighter support structure.
-The tether replaces most of the tower and foundation, as well as the inner parts of the wings (which capture very little energy).
+The tether replaces most of the tower and foundation, as well as the inner parts of the blades (which capture very little energy).

 While kites have been used to harness the power of the wind for utilitarian purposes since ancient times (lifting men, pulling cargo etc) wind power stations using kites are only appearing now.
 This is due in large part to the fact that they, especially the most efficient variants, require relatively sophisticated computer control systems.
 The dramatic fall in the cost of computing power makes kite energy a much more viable approach than just a decade ago.
 Combined with recent strides in materials technology makes this a very exciting and rewarding time to develop kite energy.